myIR, payments and more

 We are required by law to collect, over time, as much revenue as possible, ideally through voluntary compliance by all taxpayers.
 In some circumstances remission of penalties will be part of this legal duty, for example, where a penalty is charged because of:

 - a genuine error

 - incorrect advice from us that directly resulted in the non-compliance.

-If you're applying for remission this can be done in writing or by calling us.
-Your application will be considered only when the return has been filed and/or the tax has been paid.
-You must state the reasons for the late payment or filing, and be prepared to produce any information we need to consider your request.
+You can apply for remission in writing or by calling us.
+We'll consider your application when your return has been filed and/or the tax has been paid.
+You must state the reasons for the late payment or filing, and provide any information we need to consider your request.